ngokhoa1202/cs-note/programming/cpp/fundamentals/Move semantics.md

     return std::move(s);    // Bad: disables RVO, forces move }
 ```
-- Never return automatic objects by rvalue reference.
+- Never return automatic objects, which are non-static local variables, by rvalue reference.
 Moving is exclusively performed by the move constructor, not by `std::move`, and not by merely binding an rvalue to an rvalue reference.
 	- `std::move` only performs casting from lvalue to rvalue.
 	- Returning `T&&` binds a reference to a local temporary that’s about to be destroyed.
 ```cpp title='Never return automatic objects by rvalue reference'